Grand Canyon Guide

 Location

 Grand Canyon National Park is located 280 miles west of Las Vegas in Northern Arizona.
 Depending on which rim you travel to, a day trip can last eight to twelve hours.
 While most of that time is spent driving, there are several great stopping points along the way, including the Hoover Dam, various gift shops and Route 66 in Williams, Arizona.
-For those who don’t want to drive themselves, there are numerous tour guide companies that operate day-long bus trips to the canyon.
+For those who don’t want to drive themselves, there are tour options for day-long bus trips to the canyon.
 These tours usually feature knowledgeable guides, hotel pick up/drop off and lunch.
-Various companies offer flights to the South Rim from Las Vegas.

 South Rim